gubler/GublerADSearchBundle/README.md

 ### Configuration

 The ADSearchBundle supports either connecting to an LDAP server or using an array of test users (useful in development when you may not have access to an LDAP server).

 #### Environment Variables

-Until a recipe has been created, copy the following to your `.env.dist` file:
+Until a recipe has been created, copy the following to your `.env` file:

 ```dotenv
 ###> gubler/ad-search-bundle ###